reshamas/fastai_deeplearn_part1/courses/dl2/lesson_11_1.md

 ```
 - And remember, fastai code is designed to be pretty easy to read, so 3 or 4 lines of code.
 So, here's the 3 lines of code to process all mp, find out how many CPUs you have, divide by 2 because normally with hyper-threading they don't all work in parallel
 - Then, in parallel, run this this process function: `Tokenizer.proc_all`
-- So, that's going to spit out a whole separate Python process for every CPU you have.
-If you have a lot of cores, that's a lot of Python processes.
-Every one is going to load the whole, you know, all this data in and that can potentially use up all our RAM.
-So you could replace that with just `proc_all` rather than `proc_all_mp` to use less RAM.
-Or you could just use less cores, so, at the moment, we were calling this
 ```python
 @staticmethod
     def proc_all_mp(ss, lang='en', ncpus = None):